 For special effects set pieces, this effort is among the best of the year, diluted a notch or two for crowding too many into this two-hour movie.
 It works much better than the previous EF fiesta Valerian, which I thought was merely busy despite the amount of money spent constructing that confounding mess.
 Thor: Ragnarok has the benefit of character recognition--despite what I've already said about potential plot incoherent, the host of characters are known commodities, and well portrayed, full of plausible quirks and comic nonchalance.
 Matters move along briskly, the spectacle builds well, and the decision to use the design ideas of comic book genius artist Jack Kirby and Thor co-creator is a way to differentiate this picture from the three tepid films in this franchise.
 It has the psychedelic visual style of Kirby used to good and effective measure here.

-This isn't the game changer for the Marvel Universe that fans are hoping for--for all their polish, crafted fury and a sense of on going wit, Marvel films have fallen prey to a lurking Disneyism that has all but infiltrated the rebel spirit of the comic book ethos and has made each hit they produce to be other wise indistinguishable from the one before it.
-Spectacular effects, superb editing, snappy dialogue, in that order or similarly changed up to miniscule degrees, are what dominate this connected universe, and there is a mounting tedium in their on going slate of releases, which explains why the punchlines are ramped up in this production and that the small amounts of self-reflective dread and existential moments are removed or reduced to all but inconsequential plot requirements.
-If that's the case, it works on its own terms, a distraction from real world headlines that inform you that the world is filled with awful people doing hideous, heinous, ugly things to other people.
-This was a hoot, a laugh, a nail biter, the entertainment we need.
+This isn't the game changer for the Marvel Universe that fans are hoping for--for all their polish, crafted fury and a sense of ongoing wit, Marvel films have fallen prey to a lurking Disneyism that has all but infiltrated the rebel spirit of the comic book ethos and has made each hit they produce to be otherwise indistinguishable from the one before it.
+Spectacular effects, superb editing, snappy dialogue, in that order or similarly changed up to minuscule degrees, are what dominate this connected universe, and there is a mounting tedium in their ongoing slate of releases, which explains why the punchlines are ramped up in this production and that the small amounts of self-reflective dread and existential moments are removed or reduced to all but inconsequential plot requirements.
+If that's the case, it works on its own terms, a distraction from real-world headlines that inform you that the world is filled with awful people doing hideous, heinous, ugly things to other people.
+This was a hoot, a laugh, a nail-biter, the entertainment we need.